The number of articles published on LinkedIn now merits a page to provide easy access.

 Noise measurements on machines, an introduction

-Technisch bureau van Eeden is busy writing an introduction to noise measurements that are needed to comply with the information
+Technisch bureau van Eeden has written an introduction to noise measurements that are needed to comply with the information

 requirements of the machinery directive.
 It will generally address the aspects of the measurement environment and conditions,